 Advice on cancellations

-You can ask our legal team for advice on cancelling your package holiday, explaining your rights and weighing up your options.
+You can get affordable advice on cancelling your package holiday, explaining your rights and weighing up your options.

 When can I cancel my package holiday?

 If any essential part of your package holiday is changed significantly, except the price, you can cancel without paying termination fees.

 An essential part of the package could be any one of the following: